agama-project/agama/README.md

 You can download them from the [openSUSE Build Service](https://download.opensuse.org/repositories/systemsmanagement:/Agama:/Devel/images/iso/).
+* Make sure to download the correct ISO file according to your system architecture (eg. you would need to choose a file including `x86_64` if you use an Intel or AMD 64-bit processor) and according to the system you want to install (openSUSE vs ALP).
 ### Manual Configuration

 You can run Agama from its sources by cloning and configuring the project: